|

 against Norwich with Gradel on the bench.
 Shane Higgs returned

+in goal.
 The game was fiercely contested: Johnson headed Leeds in front

 from a Snodgrass corner in the 15th minute, but the Canaries fought